 Never Compromise on a Safe Workplace

 You work hard and take pride in what you do.
 A safe workplace is a reasonable expectation for every worker.
-Unsafe workplaces can lead to burnout and the feelings associated with the condition, but you don’t have to stand for it.
+Unsafe workplaces can lead to burnout and the feelings associated with the condition, including stress related work injuries, but you don’t have to stand for it.
 There are steps you can take towards improving your work environment and you don’t have to do it alone.